 CBD is one of the active molecules (called cannabinoids) found in marijuana.
-The most familiar cannabinoid is THC, however, unlike THC, CBD is non-psychoactive and non-intoxicating, meaning it does not get you “high.”
+The most familiar cannabinoid is THC, however, unlike THC, CBD is not euphoric and non-intoxicating, meaning it does not get you “high.”
 CBD is also an active cannabinoid in hemp.
-Both marijuana and hemp are cannabis plants, but marijuana, commonly has between five and twenty percent THC, whereas hemp contains .3 percent or less THC.
+Both marijuana and hemp are cannabis plants, but marijuana, commonly has between five and twenty percent THC, whereas hemp contains 0.3 percent or less THC.
 CBD is extracted from either marijuana or hemp.
 When extracted from marijuana, CBD may have some THC in it, but not enough to intoxicate you.

 How CBD works

 When different substances enter the body, they interact with the body’s receptors and create physiological responses.
 The human body contains cannabinoid receptors, which are part of our endocannabinoid system.
 Our nervous system includes the cannabinoid receptors CB1 and CB2.
 These are the ones to which THC binds to alter our memory, concentration, and perceptions, making us feel intoxicated.
 Unlike THC, CBD does not bind to CB1, instead, it weakly binds to CB2 and binds to or interacts with many other receptor sites.

 For example, CBD binds to our serotonin receptors.
 Serotonin controls our mood, sleep, and experience of pain.
 It also binds to our vanilloid receptors, which impact pain perception and inflammation.
 Our orphan receptors are involved with bone reabsorption and density, blood pressure regulation, and cancer cell migration and can be impacted by CBD.